Best Ways to Groom Long-Haired Cats and Remove Tangles

 Moisturizing Cat Shampoo and Conditioner

-Even though cats don't like it, sometimes the long haired breeds need to be washed.
-You will want to look for a moisturizing shampoo that is especially formulated for cats.
-(Note: Some ingredients in human shampoo can be toxic to cats).
+Even though cats don't like it, sometimes the long-haired breeds need to be washed.
+You will want to look for a moisturizing shampoo that is specially formulated for cats.
+Note: Some ingredients in human shampoo can be toxic to cats.

 Finally, if your cat has extremely tangled fur or areas that are matted, you will want to consider using a leave-in conditioner.
 Leave-in conditioners work just like they do for humans, providing extra oils for shine and making it easy to comb.

 Use the leave-in conditioner after your cat is dry.
 You can use this in-between baths and sometimes use it in place of baths if your cat has no other grooming issues besides the occasional tangle.